 Hello!
-My name is Nadia Roumani and I am the Director of Stanford University's Effective Philanthropy Lab, which is housed the Center on Philanthropy and Civil Society (PACS) and a Lecturer at the Hasso Plattner Institute of Design (aka. d.school).
+My name is Nadia Roumani and I am the Director of Stanford University's Effective Philanthropy Learning Initiative, which is housed the Center on Philanthropy and Civil Society (PACS) and a Lecturer and Senior Designer at the Hasso Plattner Institute of Design (aka. d.school).
 From 2014-15, I was the Walter and Esther Hewlett Fellow at Stanford PACS.

 Over the past fifteen years I have had the opportunity to sit on both sides of the table in the nonprofit sector - I have been both the grant seeker and grant maker multiple times over.
 Based on these experiences, I know that a more dynamic, innovative, nimble, and responsive nonprofit sector is possible, but it requires both sides to reflect on their processes and to experiment with new ways of approaching messy problems and identifying innovative solutions.
 This site is my contribution to that conversation.

 I was introduced to design thinking in 2011 and I have found it transformative for my work - increasing my impact, making the process more fun and participatory, and reminding me to put people back at the center of the process, no matter how audacious the challenge.

 What is design thinking?